rn123/japanese_text_analysis/README.md

    This website appears to be a late 90's style site built out of frames and using tables for layout.
 It may have been generated from a version of the text stored in [TEI format](https://en.wikipedia.org/wiki/Text_Encoding_Initiative).

+   *TODO:*
+   * Generate TEI compliant output in order to capture document metadata.
+   * Store document in Elasticsearch.

 2. [Extracting and clustering significant terms.](https://github.com/rn123/japanese_text_analysis/blob/master/notebooks/RN%201.0%20Genji%20Clustering%20Significant%20Terms.ipynb)
 3. [Dunning's likelihood ratio test comparing text to background corpus.](https://github.com/rn123/japanese_text_analysis/blob/master/notebooks/Statistics%20of%20Surprise%20and%20Coincidence.ipynb)
 4. English fiction example, [The Hobbit.](https://github.com/rn123/japanese_text_analysis/blob/master/notebooks/textual_analysis_hobbit.ipynb)